 - 1. Poster showing the parts of a model rocket, with an explanation of the purpose of each part - 2.
 Poster explaining the function of the model rocket engine - 3.
 Poster showing one or more points from model rocketry safety code. - 4.
 Model Rocket made from a kit.
 Must be safe and functional for flight. - 5.
 Model Rocket designed and built by exhibitor.
 Must be safe and functional for flight.
 (These rockets include water rockets, air powered rockets, or any rocket built without a commercial kit.) - 6.
+Launched rocket Rocket must have been launched prior to the Tulsa State Fair.
+Please include a 3"x5" card stating approximate height rocket flew during launch. - 7.
 Poster on any other topic pertaining to model rocketry project.
 (Examples: History of Rocketry, NASA Rockets, Commercial Rockets, Recent Rocket Launches, Purpose of Rockets, Rocket designs, etc)